logo

 In order to follow a Packet Storm user, you must be logged in.
 When you follow someone, you get to see a person's public activities.
 If a user creates a collection that is visible to you, Favorites a file, news article, or researcher/source of a file, or if they are a researcher and have a new file posted, you will be notified in your Activity Timeline.
 This can be extremely useful when working with colleagues on a project while red teaming or while performing any research with a team.

 To follow a user, visit their profile.
-You will see a box on the left.
-Clicking [ Toggle ] will let you follow them.
+You will see a button on the left.
+Clicking it will let you follow them.

-If the user is already followed, it will reflect as such.
+If the user is already followed, it will provide an unfollow button if you choose to detach from the relation.

 Your profile page will also have grids that show a sample of who you are following and who follows you.
-Clicking on VIEW ALL will take you to a page listing all users being followed.
+Clicking on View All will take you to a page listing all users being followed or that are following you.

 Note: For two users to exchange messages on Packet Storm, both users must be following each other.
 By default, system operators (SysOps) are following you when your account is first made and you are also following them.
 This ensures you can contact us.

-When you go into your Activity Timeline, you will see entries like the above — someone you followed Favorited a file along with the associated file data.
+When you go into your Activity Timeline by clicking in the menu, you will see entries like the above — someone you followed Favorited a file along with the associated file data.
 Entries are listed from newest to oldest.
 We do not use any special algorithms to track your behavior or make decisions on what you get to view.

 Help Section